aimee-mcneil-melville/ToDo-Full-Stack/README.md

 9. _As a user, I want to see all the details on the image view so that I can easily see information about the artist and licence._
   - Although you don't strictly need to create another partial here, it might be a good opportunity to practice.
 You can even do partials _within_ partials!
 For example, you could use a `comment.hbs` partial for each element in the `comments` array, and use that from an `artwork-details.hbs` partial.

+Write some tests for your routes with Supertest and Cheerio.
+These testing libraries have already been installed for you - create a `server.test.js` and test away!
+Particularly testing both sides of any `{{#if}}`s you have, and that your `{{#each}}`s loop correctly, would be a great start!

 Take the chance to explore, play, experiment.
 Ask lots of questions!